 After completing the above steps, EKS will add nodes to the cluster.
 Then, you can look up their status using kubectl get nodes –watch.

-Rafay Kubernetes Management Cloud
+Rafay Kubernetes Operations Platform

 At this point, you have deployed your first EKS cluster.
 The complete process consists of steps across different AWS components.
 And performing these operations across many clusters can be some work.